 ExtraTorrent was for many years an extremely popular source for torrent files.
 However, the real site was shut down in 2017.
-The void left a gap which was quickly filled by several imitation sites – some of which are wannabes while others were simply drawing data from other popular torrent sites.
+The gap was quickly filled by several imitation sites – some of which are wannabes while others were simply mirroring data from other popular torrent sites.

 Although many of the existing variants look identical, they don’t perform the same and some are highly unstable.
 I don’t really recommend using them at this point of time.
 There are many alternatives, some of which are much better;